 Health, Environment, and Indigenous Knowledge Seminar – syllabus

 (ASIA 3000 / 3 credits / 45 class hours)

 An interdisciplinary course conducted in English, with required readings, examining China’s cultural complexity and the key social, economic, environmental, and cultural factors shaping and sustaining Chinese society and China’s minority communities.
 The course also examines challenges associated with China’s health and environmental issues and governmental, community, and individual strategies underway to assess and manage them.
 Outside the classroom, experiential learning is integral to this seminar.
 Lecturers are drawn from institutions such as Tsinghua University, Yunnan Minzu University, Yunnan University, Yunnan Normal University, NGOs in Yunnan, Yunnan Arts Institute, Yunnan Provincial Hospital of Traditional Chinese Medicine, Kunming University of Science and Technology, the Lijiang Dongba Cultural Research Institute and Shangri-La Association of Tibetan Cultural Preservation.

 Field Methods and Ethics – syllabus

 (ANTH 3500 / 3 credits / 45 class hours)

-A course in the concepts of learning across cultures and from field experience in preparation for the Independent Study Project.
-Material includes cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning / SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; and maintaining a work journal.
+A course in the concepts of learning across cultures and from field experience in preparation for the Independent Study Project or internship.
+Material includes cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study and internship ethics and the World Learning / SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; and maintaining a work journal.

 Beginning Chinese – syllabus